 Six techniques for assertive communication

-1. Behaviour Rehearsal: which is literally practicing how you want to look and sound.
+1. Behaviour Rehearsal: practicing how you want to look and sound.
 It is a beneficial technique when you first want to use “I” statements.
-It helps dissipate any emotion associated with an experience and allows you to identify the behavior you wish to confront accurately.
+It helps dissipate any emotion associated with an experience and allows you to accurately identify the behavior you wish to confront.

 Fogging: this technique allows you to receive criticism comfortably, without getting anxious or defensive, and without rewarding manipulative criticism.
-To do this, you need to acknowledge the criticism, agree that there may be some truth to what they say, but remain the judge of your choice of action.
+To do this, you need to acknowledge the complaint, and agree that there may be some truth to what they say, but remain the judge of your choice of action.
 An example of this could be, “I agree that there are probably times when I don’t give you answers to your questions.